Archived under: Equipment, Mouthpieces | Laskey horn mouthpieces, Repairs and Modifications, Schilke

 I am now the proud owner of three Laskey 80G mouthpieces.
 I am very impressed with the quality control exhibited by Laskey in their production.
 Even with my dial calipers I can’t detect any significant variation between the three.
-Most of the time if you compare two or three mouthpieces by the same maker this is not the result.
+Far too often, if you compare two or three mouthpieces by the same maker, this is not the result.

 For horns and mouthpieces thousandths of an inch really matter.
 On one of the horn lists there was a recent posting pointing to a classic article by Renold O. Schilke, The Physics of Inner Brass and the Acoustical Effects of Various Materials and Their Treatment, which may be accessed online.
 Pretty interesting reading; he certainly has an opinion on the lacquer issue and many others.
 What a lot of it all boils down to is variations of thousandths of an inch.